-You are cordially invited to attend the 2022 Annual Meeting of Stockholders, or the Annual Meeting, of Olema Pharmaceuticals, Inc., a Delaware corporation, or the Company.
-The meeting will be held on Thursday, June 16, 2022 at 8:00 a.m.
+You are cordially invited to attend the 2023 Annual Meeting of Stockholders, or the Annual Meeting, of Olema Pharmaceuticals, Inc., a Delaware corporation, or the Company.
+The meeting will be held on Thursday, June 15, 2023 at 8:00 a.m.
 PT virtually via live webcast.
-You will be able to attend the Annual Meeting by first registering at www.viewproxy.com/olma/2022.
+You will be able to attend the Annual Meeting by first registering at www.viewproxy.com/olma/2023.
 You will receive a meeting invitation by e-mail with your unique join link along with a password prior to the meeting date.
 Stockholders will be able to listen, vote and submit questions during the virtual meeting.
 All registrations to attend the Annual Meeting must be received by 11:59 p.m.
-ET on June 14, 2022.
-You may log-in beginning at 7:45 a.m.
-PT, on June 16, 2022.You will not be able to attend the meeting in person.
+ET on June 13, 2023.
+You may log in beginning at 7:45 a.m.
+PT, on June 15, 2023.
+You will not be able to attend the meeting in person.
 The meeting will be held for the following purposes:

-- 1. To elect the three nominees for Class II director named in the accompanying proxy statement to hold office until the Company's 2025 Annual Meeting of Stockholders and until their successors have been duly elected and qualified. - 2.
+- 1. To elect the three nominees for Class III director named in the accompanying proxy statement to hold office until the Company's 2026 Annual Meeting of Stockholders and until their successors have been duly elected and qualified. - 2.
 To approve, on an advisory basis, the compensation of the Company's named executive officers, as disclosed in the Proxy Statement accompanying this Notice. - 3.
-To indicate, on an advisory basis, the preferred frequency of stockholder advisory votes on the compensation of the Company's named executive officers. - 4.
-To ratify the selection by the Audit Committee of the Board of Directors of Ernst & Young LLP as the Company's independent registered public accounting firm for the year ending December 31, 2022. - 5.
+To ratify the selection by the Audit Committee of the Board of Directors of Ernst & Young LLP as the Company's independent registered public accounting firm for the year ending December 31, 2023. - 4.
 To conduct any other business properly brought before the meeting or any adjournment or postponement thereof.